 Team owner and devoted den mother Rebecca (Hannah Waddingham) is only starting to heal from the psychological wounds inflicted on her by a philandering father who cared nothing for her feelings or her mother's.

 All we know about the man who fathered Roy Kent (Brett Goldstein), according to Roy, is that he's racist.
-But Roy pours so much passion into being a solid father figure to his niece, and a perfect mate to Keeley Jones (Juno Temple), that presumably compensating for some kind of parentally inflicted damage.
+But Roy pours so much passion into being a solid father figure to his niece, and a perfect mate to Keeley Jones (Juno Temple), that he's presumably compensating for some kind of parentally inflicted damage.
 And his inability to allow Keeley to enjoy her power is a sign of that even great men must be works in progress.

 Tellingly Sam Obisanya (Toheeb Jimoh) has a loving relationship with his father.
 Bearing witness to his bond with Sam is what moves Ted to welcome Jamie back from exile; he explains to Beard that Jamie's problem is that he never had a decent father figure.
 (What nobody expects is for Roy to fill that role.)

 Then there's Ted, a man who offers nothing but kindness and good humor to the world and is ready to insert himself into his friends' problems, but nearly explodes when Dr. Sharon Fieldstone (Sarah Niles) correctly deduces that his eagerness to ingratiate himself to others is a shield preventing people from seeing his weakness.
 But that emerges in the form of panic attacks, one during a pivotal game.